oslabs-beta/Breach/README.md

 ## About <a id="about"></a>

-Breach is an electron-based Cybersecurity application intended to keep front-ends safe without doing damage.
+Breach is an Cybersecurity desktop application intended to keep front-ends safe without doing damage.

 • One click for URL security test.